PraiseTechzw/farmerconnect/README.md

 *Click the image above to watch a demo video of the app!*

 ## **Overview**
-[App Name] is an AI-powered farming assistant designed to help farmers optimize crop management and make informed decisions.
+Farmer Connect is an AI-powered farming assistant designed to help farmers optimize crop management and make informed decisions.
 By leveraging advanced AI and real-time data, this app provides personalized crop recommendations, disease identification, and weather-based insights.

 ---